-(5) Public water systems must conduct analysis of Escherichia coli in accordance with one (1) of the following analytical methods:

-(A) EC medium supplemented with fifty (50) micrograms per milliliter of 4-methylumbelliferyl-beta-D-glucuronide (MUG) (final concentration).
+- (5) Public water systems must conduct analysis of Escherichia coli in accordance with one (1) of the following analytical methods or with the alternative methods listed in Appendix A to Subpart C of 40 CFR 141: - (A) EC medium supplemented with fifty (50) micrograms per milliliter of 4-methylumbelliferyl-beta-D-glucuronide (MUG) (final concentration).
 EC medium is described in Method 9221E, paragraph 1(a).
 MUG may be added to EC medium before autoclaving.
 EC medium supplemented with fifty (50) micrograms per milliliter of MUG is commercially available.
 At least ten (10) milliliters of EC medium supplemented with MUG must be used.
 The inner inverted fermentation tube may be omitted.
-The procedure for transferring a total coliform-positive culture to EC medium.
+The procedure for transferring a total coliform-positive culture to EC medium supplemented with MUG shall be as specified in subdivision (4) for transferring a total coliform-positive culture to EC medium.
 Observe fluorescence with an ultraviolet light three hundred sixty-six (366) nanometers (preferably with a six (6) watt lamp) in the dark after incubating tube at forty-four and one-half (44.5) degrees Celsius, plus or minus two-tenths (0.2) degrees Celsius for twenty-four (24) hours, plus or minus two (2) hours.